skeeto/impatient-mode/README.md

 Impatient Mode
 ==============

-See the effect of your HTML as you type it.
+See the effect of your HTML, markdown, other Text,  as you type it.

  * [YouTube demo](http://youtu.be/QV6XVyXjBO8)